vweinblatt123/Unit1HW_Weinblatt/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

-While the financial techniques used are nothing new (eg, MPT, CAPM, etc) to the investment community, the major trend that robo-advisors has capitilized on is the distrubtion channel, namely the technological innovations of the past 10 years.
-Aware that the younger generation wanted to do everything digitally, Betterment and others jumped on this opportunity to offer low cost wealth management with the need for mininal (if any) human interaction.
-Now, young (middle class) adults can let the robo-advisor automatically rebalance their desired asset allocation, monitor their portfolio on their mobile phone or tablet, and rest assured the best techniques are being used for tax-loss harvesting and asset location across their portfolio, without paying exhorbinant fees to a traditional financial advisor unable to beat the market.
+While the financial techniques used are nothing new (e.g., MPT, CAPM) to the investment community, the major trend that robo-advisors has capitalized on is the distribution channel, namely the technological innovations of the past 10 years.
+Aware that the younger generation wanted to do everything digitally, Betterment and others jumped on this opportunity to offer low cost wealth management with the need for minimal (if any) human interaction.
+Now, young (middle class) adults can let the robo-advisor automatically rebalance their desired asset allocation, monitor their portfolio on their mobile phone or tablet, and rest assured the best techniques are being used for tax-loss harvesting and asset location across their portfolio, without paying exorbitant fees to a traditional financial advisor unable to beat the market.

 Since the launch of Betterment in 2010, the landscape has evolved immensely, with assets managed by robo-advisors jumping to $19b by 2014.
 The first robo-advisor was then launched in China in 2015, and in 2016 the first platform targeted to women, Ellevest, launched.
 Global robo-advisor AUM by 2017 had hit $225b, with traditional money managers, such as Vanguard, entering the market, and the top three independent advisors managing nearly 560k client accounts.
 By the end of 2020, the Chinese market is expected to hit $900b in AUM, with global assets shooting to $4.6t by 2022.
 (10)